antonio150/UploadImageBundle/readme.md

 ## Introduction

-The `UploadImageBundle` is a Symfony bundle that provides an easy way to upload and manage images in your Symfony application.
+The `UploadImageBundle` is a Symfony bundle that provides an easy way to upload and manage files in your Symfony application.

 ## Installation